averageflow/averageflow.github.io/_posts/2021-09-21-german-naming-convention.markdown

 This is what I consider good naming convention.
 I discovered this convention while working with a German colleague, who, I’d always joked, uses long variable names, and almost never abbreviates anything.
 However, the more I read his code, the more I realised I was able to read the story he was trying to tell, and appreciated it a lot: Using as many words as necessary to clearly name something.
 Everything.

 I called this “German” naming convention although same applies for Dutch, as a reference to the fact that the German language is known for its compound words, which can become comically long and specific at times.
-Some examples include, Betäubungsmittelverschreibungsverordnung (“regulation requiring a prescription for an anaesthetic”), Rechtsschutzversicherungsgesellschaften ("“legal protection insurance companies”), and the 1999 German “Word of the Year”: Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz (“beef labelling regulation and delegation of supervision law”).
+Some examples include, Betäubungsmittelverschreibungsverordnung (“regulation requiring a prescription for an anaesthetic”), Rechtsschutzversicherungsgesellschaften (“legal protection insurance companies”), and the 1999 German “Word of the Year”: Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz (“beef labelling regulation and delegation of supervision law”).

 Don’t write `fopen` when you can write `openFile`.
 Write `throwValidationError` and not `throwVE`.
 Call that name `function` and not `fct`.
 That’s German naming convention.
 Do this and your readers will appreciate it.